hejtmy/two-worlds-analysis/Report/paper-results.md

 Measures
 --------

-We calculated participants’ walked distance in the building, time spent in each task and number of incorrectly visited doors.
-The conditions were not perfectly comparable in their measured distance and time, with the VR trials taking a little bit longer in both time and distance than the real world condition.
-We therefore min-normalised the distance traveled and the time for each task and environment by dividing the measure by any participant's performance for that trial.
+We calculated participants’ walked distance in the building, time spent in each task, number of incorrectly visited doors during walking trials and pointing precision during pointing trials.
+The conditions were not perfectly comparable in measured distance and time, with the VR trials taking a little bit longer in both time and distance than the real world condition.
+We therefore min-normalised the distance traveled and the time for each task and environment by dividing the measure by any participant's best performance for that trial (therefore the result of 2 in min-normalised distance would mean the participant traveled double the distance than was necessary).
 We calculated all statistics on these normalised measures.

-There was no difference between conditions at the start of the experiment in normalised distance (*F*(2, 323)=1.99, *M**S**E* = 16.13, *p* = .139), nor in number errors (*F*(2, 363)=0.10, *M**S**E* = 64.52, *p* = .903), but there is a significant difference in normalised time (*F*(2, 363)=28.57, *M**S**E* = 24.22, *p* &lt; .001)), due to VR taking longer times to get used to (and therefore having longer normalised trial times at the start).
-We removed distance measurements larger than 3 standard deviations from the mean.
+There was no difference between conditions at the start of the experiment in normalised distance (*F*(2, 323)=1.99, *M**S**E* = 16.13, *p* = .139), nor in number errors (*F*(2, 363)=0.10, *M**S**E* = 64.52, *p* = .903), but we observed a significant difference in normalised time (*F*(2, 363)=28.57, *M**S**E* = 24.22, *p* &lt; .001), due to the treadmill VR participants taking longer times to get used to the device and therefore having longer trial times at the start.
+We removed distance or time measurements larger than 3 standard deviations from the mean (a total of 1.8 percent of trials).

 Participants
 ------------

-A total of 61 (M = 20.4, SD = 2.2) undergraduate students at UC Davis particiapted in the study in exchange for a study credit.
-Each students was randomly assigned a condition and a randomised set of goals.
+A total of 79 undergraduate students at UC Davis (M = 20.4, SD = 2.2) particiapted in the study in exchange for a study credit.
 18 participants didn't finish due to motion sickness and 3 were removed due to a technical failure of the real world tracking systen.
-Only 58 percent the students being able to finish VR to Real world condition.
+Only 58 percent the students being able to finish Treadmill VR learning condition.
+Each students was randomly assigned a condition and a randomised set of goals before arrival.

 Results
 =======

-First we wanted to assess that there is going to be some level of transfer in all conditions.
-If we would assume no transfer to happen, we should observe same performance in the real world testing in 1st, 2nd and 3rd block after the switch to be similar in performance as the 1st, 2nd and 3rd block in the real world learning group.
-But all conditions show better performance after the switch (see table XXX) than in the first trial, suggesting some level of transfer happening in all learning conditions.
+First we wanted to assess that there was some level of transfer in all conditions.
+All conditions demonstrate better performance in the post-switch block than in the first block (see table XXX) , suggesting some level of transfer happening in all learning conditions.

 | Learning condition | Distance improvement                                                         | Errors improvement                                                               |
 |:-------------------|:-----------------------------------------------------------------------------|:---------------------------------------------------------------------------------|